 • Report Format: PDF, PPT

-The food & beverage chemicals market is witnessing significant growth, largely fueled by the increasing demand for processed and packaged foods, which stems from changing dietary habits and a growing global population.
+The food and beverage chemicals market is witnessing significant growth, largely fueled by the increasing demand for processed and packaged foods, which stems from changing dietary habits and a growing global population.
 The USDA reports a consistent rise in per capita food consumption, especially in developing regions of Asia and Africa.
 The FAO notes a swift increase in global food processing to cater to the needs of more urbanized communities.
 Government initiatives aimed at enhancing food fortification and extending shelf life, such as the U.S. FDA’s Food Safety Modernization Act (FSMA), have led to a greater reliance on preservatives, stabilizers, and flavoring agents.
-Additionally, advancements in food-grade chemicals are being supported by favorable fiscal policies; the National Science Foundation (NSF) indicates a 12% rise in federal funding for food science research and development from 2018 to 2023, underscoring the critical role of chemical applications in contemporary food production.
+Additionally, advancements in food-grade chemicals are being supported by favorable fiscal policies.
+National Patterns projections show that in 2022 40% and 37% of fundamental research is sponsored by the federal government and corporations, respectively, underscoring the critical role of chemical applications in contemporary food production.

 The supply chain sector is experiencing a strategic transformation characterized by a rise in international trade and an expansion of domestic capacity.
-In 2023, the U.S. International Trade Commission reported a 6.3% increase in imports of food-grade chemicals, with Germany, China, and India identified as major suppliers.
-At the same time, the Producer Price Index (PPI) for chemical manufacturing increased by 4.8%, while the Consumer Price Index (CPI) for food products containing additives rose by 3.9%.
-There has been a notable surge in investment in manufacturing infrastructure, with USDA data indicating a 15% growth in chemical processing facilities from 2021 to 2023.
+As per the U.S. International Trade Commission, as a result of changing trade dynamics, U.S. chemical exports decreased to $229.2 billion, with domestic exports down 6.4% and re-exports up 4.3%, while imports increased 2.9% to $329 billion.
 Government-supported clean manufacturing initiatives, including those from the Department of Energy, are promoting automation in the production of additives.
-The rising exports of U.S. food-grade chemicals and a significant increase in import activities in Southeast Asia highlight the momentum in the global market, which is further bolstered by enhanced research funding for clean-label and biocompatible chemical solutions.
+The rising exports of U.S. food-grade chemicals and a significant increase in import activities in Southeast Asia highlight the momentum in the global market, which is further strengthened by enhanced research funding for clean-label and biocompatible chemical solutions.

 Food & Beverage Chemicals Market Size